cdot/Hotpot/README.md

 ```
   -h, --help        Show this help
   -c, --config=ARG  Configuration file (default ./hotpot.cfg)
+  -t, --trace[=ARG] Trace module e.g. --trace all
-  -d, --debug[=ARG]   Run in debug mode e.g. --debug all
+  -d, --debug       Run in debug mode - uses stubs for missing hardware
 ```
-All debug statements are tagged with the time and the module e.g
+All trace and debug statements are tagged with the time and the module e.g
 ```
 2016-08-13T08:37:08.694Z Server: HTTP starting on port 13196
 ```
-You can choose just to monitor just particular modules e.g. `--debug=Server`, or you can enable `all` and then choose which modules to *ignore* by prepending a minus sign e.g. `--debug=all,-Historian,-Server`
+You can choose just to monitor just particular modules e.g. `--trace=Server`, or you can enable `all` and then choose which modules to *ignore* by prepending a minus sign e.g. `--trace=all,-Historian,-Server`

 Developers should note that the server must be run with --debug on any platform that doesn't have the expected hardware (pins and thermostats)